Tan123456964/CIS527-JAVA-P1/README.md

 3. Engaged in discussions on how to implement socket programming using Java.
 4. Engaged in research on how to implement the program.
 5. Reviewed individual codes and merged the better codes where necessary.
-6. Researched for standardized format and developed the README document.
-7. Tested and documented any findings with the aim to resolving them.
+6. Tested and documented any findings with the aim to resolving them.

 #### Tapon Das
 1. Implemented the LOGIN, MSGGET and MSGSTORE operations on both the client and server.